alphansahin/mmWaveSDR/design_IPs/readme.md

-This is the folder IPs.
+This is the folder for IPs.
+IPs are designed via MATLAB HDL Coder.
+You would need the simulink to explore them.